The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation: Introduction

 \section{Introduction}

-Software and service providers rely on increasingly complex data anlaytics and machine learning models to improve their services.
+Software and service providers rely on increasingly complex data analytics and machine learning models to improve their services.
 However, training these machine learning models hinges on the availability of large datasets, which are often distributed across user devices and contain sensitive information.
 The collection of these datasets comes with several privacy risks -- can the service provider address issues around consent, transparency, control, breaches, persistence, processing, and release of data?
-Hence there is a strong desire for technologies which systematically address privacy concerns while preserving, to the best extent possible, the utility of the offered services.
+There is thus a strong desire for technologies which systematically address privacy concerns while preserving, to the best extent possible, the utility of the offered services.

 To address this need, several privacy-enhancing technologies have been studied and built over the past few years.
-Prominent examples of such technologies include federated learning (FL) to ensure that raw data never leaves users' devices, cryptographic secure aggregation (SecAgg) to prevent a server from inspecting individual user updates, and differentially private stochastic gradient decent (DP-SGD) to train models with provably limited information leakage.
-While these technologies have been extremely well studied in a separate fashion, little work\footnote{See Section \ref{sec:related_work} for an overview of closely related work.} has focused on understanding precisely how they can be combined in a rigorous and principled fashion.
-Towards this end, we present a comprehensive end-to-end system which appropriately discretizes the data and adds discrete Gaussian noise before applying SecAgg.
-This provides the first concrete step towards building a communication-efficient FL system with distributed DP and SecAgg guarantees.
+Prominent examples of such technologies include federated learning (FL) to ensure that raw data never leaves users' devices~\cite{mcmahan2017communication,kairouz2019advances}, cryptographic secure aggregation (SecAgg) to prevent a server from inspecting individual user updates~\cite{bonawitz2017practical,bell2020secagg}, and differentially private stochastic gradient descent (DP-SGD) to train models with provably limited information leakage~\cite{abadi2016deep,tramer2020differentially}.
+While these technologies have been extremely well studied in a separate fashion, little work has focused on understanding precisely how they can be combined in a rigorous and principled fashion.
+Towards this end, we present a comprehensive end-to-end system where each client appropriately discretizes their model update and adds discrete Gaussian noise to it before sending it for modular secure summation using SecAgg.
+This provides the first concrete step towards building a communication-efficient FL system with distributed DP\footnote{See ``Distributed DP'' paragraph in Section \ref{sec:related_work} for a definition of this notion of DP and a literature review.} and SecAgg guarantees.